This guide will provide you with the necessary information regarding the guitar gear that you should and should not use.

-If you spend anytime on the Internet as a musician you have most likely run into topics about the ukulele, it is a very popular instrument.
+If you spend any time on the Internet as a musician you have most likely run into topics about the the ukulele is a very popular instrument.

 How Do I Make My Amp Sound Awesome?

-A mix of common sense advice like shorter cables and simple add-ons like pedals will have a tremendous difference on your amps capabilities.
+A mix of common sense advice like shorter cables and simple add-ons like pedals will have a tremendous the difference in the capabilities of your amp.